maidsafe/rfcs/proposed/0000-Petname-System.md

 * Key Book: List of publicly available Nicknames.

 * Archive: List of previous versions of publicly available Nicknames.

+* Service Map: The list of content that is associated with a Persona or Share; displayed as a Datamap

 * Human-memorable: This means that a human being has a chance of remembering the name.